 You can differentiate the use of the writing prompts by:

 - scribing for students who have trouble writing.

 - pairing up students to write about the journal prompts.

 - providing students with sentence starters that answer the target questions.

 - letting students who struggle with writing output use talk to text for their stories.

-The growing up writing prompts are also a part of the November Bundle #1, the Ultimate Writing Prompts Bundle, and the Writing Teacher's Roadmap Club.
+The growing up writing prompts are a part of the Writing Prompts of the Week Club and the Writing Teacher's Roadmap Club.

 Until next time,

 P.S.
 Many teachers are overwhelmed with teaching writing to their students.
 The Writing Teacher's Roadmap Club contains everything you need to become confident in teaching your students to become better writers.
 CLICK HERE TO JOIN THE CLUB NOW!